Shreyaan16/webpage-chatbot/README.md

 # Brainlox Course Assistant

-A Flask-based AI chatbot that answers questions about technical courses from Brainlox based on gemini api key need to keep the api key inside GEMINI_API_KEY in the .env file
+A Flask-based AI chatbot that answers questions about technical courses from Brainlox based on gemini flash model api key need to keep the api key inside GEMINI_API_KEY in the .env file

 ## Features